richjpex/CSARCH2-Simulation-Project/README.md

 - A button to run the simulation with valid input.
 - Simulation Statistics: Displays memory access count, cache hit and miss counts, cache hit and miss rates, average memory access time, and total memory access time.
 - Sequence Display: Shows the values injected into the cache.
 - Final Cache Snapshot: Displays how the memory is captured, with a log of values used for simulation visible in the terminal.
-A video presentation of the program's functionalities is also available.</div>
+A video presentation of the program's functionalities is also available: https://drive.google.com/file/d/1RDN49wOqMQtzKy7dVLMwO3oKOQxx8XUj/view?usp=sharing</div>

 <br>